 Mayor Bowser to Announce New Biking Projects

-(WASHINGTON, DC) – On Monday, March 20 at 11:00 a.m., Mayor Muriel Bowser, federal and local government leaders, and community members will celebrate the completion of the 9th Street NW two-way protected bike lane.
+(Washington, DC) – On Monday, March 20 at 11 am, Mayor Muriel Bowser, federal and local government leaders, and community members will celebrate the completion of the 9th Street NW two-way protected bike lane.
 The Mayor will also make an announcement about an expansion to the Capital Bikeshare e-bike fleet.

 When: